Tools and Materials

 Patch Small Dents and Dings

-Here are instructions for covering up dents in drywall.
+Follow these instructions to cover up dents in drywall.

 Step 1: Use Spackling Compound